jfjlaros/mzf2wav/docs/install.rst

 ::

-    cd mzf2wav/src/linux
+    cd build/linux
-    sh build.sh
+    make

 For Windows, use:

 ::

-    cd mzf2wav\src\w32
+    cd build/windows
-    build.bat
+    make

-The binary will be placed in the ``release`` subdirectory.
+The binary will be placed in the current directory.

 .. _binaries: https://github.com/jfjlaros/mzf2wav/releases/latest